 Players use Sweeps Coins to play in sweepstakes games that are separate from the Gold Coins play money games.
-Unlike the Gold Coins, players can redeem Sweeps Coins for real money.
+Unlike the Gold Coins, players can redeem Sweeps Coins for cash prizes.

 The Sweeps Coins games at Chumba Casino operate legally as mini-sweepstakes games.
 Chumba Casino offers a large selection of casino games, including blackjack, roulette, slots, and video poker.

 Indiana players can redeem a mail-in offer to get small amounts of Sweeps Coins for free.
-This workaround allows access to Chumba Casino.
+This allows access to Chumba Casino.
 But again any kind of online gambling in Indiana is subject to penalty under law.